ignc-research/arena-rosnav-3D/docs/Installation.md

 Errors with tf2 (transform2) are due to the fact that ROS melodic only supports python2 and the tf1 package.
 However, our repository contains a lot of packages from python3 that require tf2.
 As a workaround we installed the geometry2 package (that contains tf2) from source and every operation that is looking for tf2 should look into that geometry 2 path instead of the /ros path.
 Thus, in your Pythonpath variable, you need to check that the geometry2 path **is in front** of the /opt/ros/melodic path!
 An example echo $PYTHONPATH could look like this:
 ```
+/home/username/arena_ws/src/arena-rosnav/:/home/username/arena_3d/src/arena-rosnav-3D/:/home/username/geometry2_ws/devel/lib/python3/dist-#packages:/ opt/ros/melodic/lib/python2.7/dist-packages
 ```

+Note that geometry2 is in front of /opt/ros/melodic.
+Thus, the python interpreter will look into that folder first and use the correct tf2 package required for this project.

 # Training with GPU RTX 3090
 in order to train with an NVIDIA GPU RTX3090 you need the latest version of pytorch.
 Inside your venv, do:
 ```